GSA/digitalgov.gov/content/events/2018/10/2018-10-12-gsa-future-services-now-emerging-tech-for-government-services.md

 - Partnerships and Collaboration, including  Academic and Civil Society Outreach, Startup Accelerators and Public/Private Partnerships
 - Hands-on Demos and virtual experiences

-**Space is limited to only 200 participants.** On the registration page, you will be asked to identify the session you are interested in the most so we can better tailor the symposium experience.

 We are still accepting programming proposals, so, if you have an emerging technology solution in one of the identified tracks that has been used by a federal agency that you would like to showcase, please email us at [emergingtech@gsa.gov](mailto:emergingtech@gsa.gov).

 _Presenters and final agenda to be announced._